Wells Cathedral is committed to hosting events for the whole community, near and far, on topics that affect us all.

 Led by Professor John Hudson, Department of Economics, University of Bath

-As part of Fairtrade Fortnight Wells Cathedral is hosting a Topical Debate on Tuesday 28 February 2017 from 7.30 – 9.00pm.
-Held in the Cathedral the debate will be focussed on ‘Trade and the implications of Brexit’.
+As part of Fairtrade Fortnight Wells Cathedral hosted a Topical Debate on Tuesday 28 February 2017.
+Held in the Cathedral Nave the debate focussed on ‘Trade and the implications of Brexit’.

-Following the speech ‘Brexit – the economic pros and cons for the UK’ by Professor John Hudson, a panel will be on hand to answer your questions and contribute to discussions.
-Chaired by Dr John Davies, Dean of Wells, the panel will include Kate Willis, Fairtrade Foundation; Dr Julia Reid, MEP and Environment Spokesperson; Mary Milne, Traidcraft Campaigns Manager; Councillor John North, Deputy Mayor, Wells City and Mendip District councillor.
+Following the speech ‘Brexit – the economic pros and cons for the UK’ by Professor John Hudson, a panel was on hand for a Q&A session.
+Chaired by Dr John Davies, Dean of Wells, the panel included Kate Willis, Fairtrade Foundation; Dr Julia Reid, MEP and Environment Spokesperson; Mary Milne, Traidcraft Campaigns Manager; Councillor John North, Deputy Mayor, Wells City and Mendip District councillor.

 Wells Cathedral hosted a well-received Migration and Refugee Day on Monday 10 October inviting local schools and members of the public to hear keynote speaker, Fahim Asefi, share his traumatic experience of being an ordinary boy in Afghanistan to becoming an Afghan refugee in Somerset.